dioramabastlerin/git-workshop/README.md

  * `gradle run` to rebuild the exercises
  * `gradle distUebungenMarkdown` to update descriptions for the website.
 Commit and push.
  * `gradle distUebungenZip` to update descriptions for the website.
 Commit and push.

+ ### Progress Server

+ A little web app to track progress on the exercises.

+  * `gradle progress` to run
+  * admin UI on port 8040
+  * user UI on port 8080